bharath12b5/mvn-linux/Building-Chef-Server-Omnibus.md

 			  sync "#{project_dir}/_build/#{profile_name}/rel/mover/", "#{install_dir}/embedded/service/opscode-chef-mover/"
         ```
         _**Note:** We don't directly edit the `rebar.config` file as it is updated each time the build is run, but simply remove the `hipe` dependency at build time with the two additional `command` lines above the make statement_
-    11. Update opscode-solr4.rb
+    11. Update opscode-solr4.rb (Only for IBM Java)

         ```shell
         cd $SRCRT/chef-server/omnibus/
         vi files/private-chef-cookbooks/private-chef/recipes/opscode-solr4.rb
         ```
-        Apache Solr is relies on a non-standard option `-Xloggc` which doesn't exist on IBM's JDK, however there is an equivalent `-Xverbosegclog` so we replace it as below:
+        Apache Solr relies on a non-standard option `-Xloggc` which doesn't exist on IBM's JDK, however there is an equivalent `-Xverbosegclog` so we replace it as below:
         ```ruby
         # Enable GC Logging (very useful for debugging issues)
         node.default['private_chef']['opscode-solr4']['command'] << " -Xverbosegclog:#{File.join(solr_log_dir, "gclog.log")} -verbose:gc -XX:+PrintHeapAtGC -XX:+PrintGCTimeStamps -XX:+PrintGCDetails -XX:+PrintGCApplicationStoppedTime -XX:+PrintGCApplicationConcurrentTime -XX:+PrintTenuringDistribution"